-DESIGNATOR DESCRIPTION M- Mandatory idatory is absolute in the sense that there is no ivi- ivianuatory dependency on other data elements.
-This designation may apply to either · · · · · · · · · · · · · · · · · · · r composite data structures.
-If the designation applies • ucture, then at least one value of a component data site data structure shall be included in the data segment.
-O- Optional onal means that there is no requirement for a simple site data structure to be present in the segment.
-The a simple data element or the presence of value for any - elements of a composite data structure is at the option of the sender. · X- Relational · ay exist among two or more simple data elements within the same data segment based on the presence or absence of one of resence means a data element must not be empty).
-Relational conditions are specified by a condition code (see table below) and ors of the affected data elements.
-A data element may be subject to more thar n one relational condition.
-The definitions for each of the condition codes use ed within syntax notes are detailed below: CONDITION CODE DEFINITION P- Paired or Multiple If any element specified in the relational condition is present, then all of the elements specified must be present.
+DESIGNATOR DESCRIPTION M- Mandatory dependency on other da simple data elements of to a composite data stru datory is absolute in the sense that there is no ata elements.
+This designation may apply to either r composite data structures.
+If the designation applies ucture, then at least one value of a component data site data structure shall be included in the data O- Optional The designation of optional means that there is no requirement for a simple data element or composite data structure to be present in the segment.
+The presence of a value for a simple data element or the presence of value for any of the component data elements of a composite data structure is at the option of the sender.
+X- Relational within the same data se those data elements (pr Relational conditions ar the reference designato be subject to more thar ay exist among two or more simple data elements egment based on the presence or absence of one of resence means a data element must not be empty). re specified by a condition code (see table below) and ors of the affected data elements.
+A data element may n one relational condition.
+The definitions for each of ed within syntax notes are detailed below: DEFINITION P- Paired or Multiple If any element specified in the relational condition is present, then all of the elements specified must be present.
 R- Required At least one of the elements specified in the condition must be present.
 E- Exclusion Not more than one of the elements specified in the condition may be present.
 C- Conditional If the first element specified in the condition is present, then all other elements must be present.
 However, any or all of the elements not specified as the first element in the condition may appear without requiring that the first element be present.
 The order of the elements in the condition does not have to be the same as the order of the data elements in the data segment.
-L- List Conditional If the first element specified in the condition is present, then at least one of the remaining elements must be present.
-However, any or all of the elements not specified as the first element in the condition may appear without requiring that the first element be present.
+L- List Conditional If the first element specified in the condition is present, then at least one of the remaining element must be present.
+However, any or all of the element not specified as the first element in the condition may appear without requiring that the first element be present.
 The order of the elements in the condition does not have to be the same as the order of the data elements in the data segment.